-2.2 Shadow Model in Color Space
+B. Shadow Model in Color Space

-Figure 3 shows that SILTP can represent shadows similar with the corresponding backgrounds, thus discriminates them from moving objects.
+Figure 3 shows that SILTP can represent the similarity between shadows and the corresponding backgrounds, which can be employed to discriminate cast shadows from moving objects.
 Yet it also shows that with SILTP some flat surfaces of moving objects are also similar with the flat background regions.
 However, in this case the surface colors of the two are different.
-Therefore, we also learn a color shadow model for a complement with textures.
+Therefore, we also learn a color shadow model as a complement for the previous texture discrimination.

-Porikli and Thomton showed that in RGB color space shadow can be defined as a conic volume around the corresponding background [10].
+Porikli and Thomton showed that in RGB color space shadow can be defined as a conic volume around the corresponding background [9].
 Following their work, we also learn a shadow model in RGB color space.
-For a moving pixel p, the relationship of the observation pixel vector $\mathbf{z}t(\mathbf{p})$ and the corresponding background pixel vector $\mathbf{b}t(\mathbf{p})$ can be characterized by two parameters [10]: luminance ratio $r_l(p)$ and angle variation $\theta(p)$ , which are defined as follows :
+For a moving pixel p, the relationship of the observation pixel vector $\mathbf{z}t(\mathbf{p})$ and the corresponding background pixel vector $\mathbf{b}t(\mathbf{p})$ can be characterized by two parameters [9]: luminance ratio $r_l(p)$ and angle variation $\theta(p)$, which are defined as follows :